-(G) To continue receiving OOD support, an individual with a disability shall demonstrate satisfactory progress in the training program.

-(1) Students attending college, occupational, or vocational training programs participating in the federal financial aid program shall maintain satisfactory progress as required by paragraph (H) of this rule.
+- (G) To continue receiving OOD support, an individual with a disability shall demonstrate satisfactory progress in the training program. - (1) Students attending postsecondary training programs participating in the federal financial aid program shall maintain satisfactory progress as required by paragraph (H) of this rule.
 Students shall have a maximum of eighteen consecutive months to complete each academic year of college training as defined by the degree program.
 Part-time attendance may be granted when there is a disability related need or a lack of course availability.
-For part-time attendance, an individual shall have a maximum of twenty-four months to complete each academic year of college training as defined by the degree program and maintain FAFSA/financial aid eligibility.

-(2) Students in any other training program shall maintain satisfactory progress and minimum grade standard as established by the training program.

-(H) To continue receiving OOD support, an individual with a disability attending a junior college, or community college training, or a four-year college, or four-year university training program shall maintain a cumulative grade point average of 2.0 or higher and the minimum grade requirements for successful completion of the academic program.
+For part-time attendance, an individual shall have a maximum of twenty-four months to complete each academic year of college training as defined by the degree program and maintain FAFSA/financial aid eligibility. - (2) Students in any other training program shall maintain satisfactory progress and minimum grade standard as established by the training program. - (H) To continue receiving OOD support, an individual with a disability participating in postsecondary training shall maintain a cumulative grade point average of 2.0 or higher and the minimum grade requirements for successful completion of the academic program.
 For a graduate college or graduate university training program, the grade standard shall be the school's grade requirement for graduation.
 If a student falls below a cumulative grade point average of 2.0 due to extenuating circumstances as determined by OOD, OOD may continue to support educational expenses for the next term in which the individual is enrolled.
-OODs support for the next term following a grade point average of less than 2.0 is limited to one term only.
+OOD's support for the next term following a grade point average of less than 2.0 is limited to one term only.
 Thereafter, the student shall maintain a cumulative grade point average of 2.0 or higher and the minimum grade requirements for successful completion of the academic program.

-(I) An individual with a disability shall make payment to OOD for any refund received for tuition, training fees or supplies for which OOD has paid.

-(J) This rule is designed to implement the Workforce Innovation and Opportunity Act, 29 U.S.C.
+- (I) An individual with a disability shall make payment to OOD for any refund received for tuition, training fees or supplies for which OOD has paid. - (J) This rule is designed to implement the Workforce Innovation and Opportunity Act, 29 U.S.C.
 32, and resulting regulations.